Isabela (province): Administrative divisions

-Isabela is politically subdivided into thirty-four (34) municipalities, two component cities and one independent component city.
+Isabela is politically subdivided into 34 municipalities, two component cities and one independent component city.
 The province is represented in the Philippine House of Representatives with six legislative districts.

 The province has ten first class municipalities, two second class cities and one first class independent component city.
-Ilagan City, which became a city thirteen years after its failed cityhood proposal in 1998, it is now Luzon's largest and the country's fourth largest city by land area after Davao City, Puerto Princesa and Zamboanga City.
+Ilagan, which became a city in 2011 after a failed proposal in 1998, it is now Luzon's largest and the country's fourth largest city by land area after Davao City, Puerto Princesa and Zamboanga City.